kgonzalez1219/learning-journal/README.md

 1. Don't give up, I'm capable of doing difficult things.
 1. No pain,no gain - You'll never improve if you don't challenge yourself.
-1.Grow in all aspects - Challenge yourself in everything you do.
+1. Grow in all aspects - Challenge yourself in everything you do.

 ## Markdown